High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: bounds with pre-treatment covariates

 \subsection{More explicit conditional bounds with strategic use of regression residuals}

-Given that we are after confidence bands on PIBT in this paper, the question now becomes how exactly we should specify $\hat{F}_{wn}(y|x)$ in Corollary \ref{cor:mainResDistrRegr}, while guaranteeing the closeness between $(\hat{\theta}^L(\delta,x),\hat{\theta}^U(\delta,x))$ and $(\theta^L(\delta,x),\theta^U(\delta,x))$ at some target confidence level.
-We explore one such choice using regression residuals for which such a high confidence guarantee is possible as summarized in Theorem \ref{thm:mainResRegrResids}.
-The motivation is that we would like something very similar to the plug-in estimator of $\pr{Y_i(w)\leq y}$ given in Equation \eqref{eqn:eCDFmarg} for the RCT case.
+The question now becomes how exactly to specify $\hat{F}_{wn}(y\mid x)$ in Corollary \ref{cor:mainResDistrRegr}, while guaranteeing the closeness between $\{\hat{\theta}^L(\delta,x),\hat{\theta}^U(\delta,x)\}$ and $\curl{\theta^L(\delta,x),\theta^U(\delta,x)}$ at some target confidence level.
+We explore one such choice using regression residuals for which such a high confidence guarantee is possible as summarized in Proposition \ref{prop:mainResRegrResids}.
+The motivation is that we would like something very similar to the plug-in estimator of ${\rm pr}\curl{Y_i(w)\leq y}$ given in \eqref{eqn:eCDFmarg} for the randomized experiment case.
+For the case that a locally linear approximation is desired, we give an actionable application of this result with regression residuals in \S~\ref{append:linearGuassianSetting}.